gdbroman/broman.blog/_posts/2020/2020-03-09-the-importance-of-anxiety.md

 permalink: the-importance-of-anxiety
 ---

 To be adventurous; saying yes to every opportunity.
 Or: Being structured, holding your own schedule dear.
 Should you strive for chaos or order?
+That's a silly question.

 Humans have an evolutionary bias for order.
 We see this very clearly in today's society where in which we try to find a quick fix for every negative feeling: